 Prior to joining the Emory faculty in 2017, Karen was the Russell E. Palmer Endowed Professor of Accounting at Michigan State University.
-She has also held academic appointments at the University of Texas at Austin and the Stephen F. Austin State University and visiting appointments at Monash University, University of Melbourne, Wake Forest University, and the University of California at Davis.
+She has also held academic appointments at the University of Texas at Austin and the Stephen F. Austin State University.

 She has presented her research at numerous national and international conferences.
 Her effective forecasting and performance measurement articles have been published in a number of leading journals, including The Journal of Accounting Research, The Accounting Review, and the Harvard Business Review.
 Karen previously served as senior editor of the Journal of Management Accounting Research.